-In this section, we perform additional analyses across different scientific domains.
-The results reveal that performance on the three objectives is correlated; Preservation and Projection exhibit strong dependence on domain volatility, whereas the availability of domain knowledge in the pretraining corpus demonstrates only marginal influence.
-We also evaluate scientific LLMs in the worst-performing domain (i.e., \emph{Materials Science}) and find that even applying on domain-adapted models struggle to achieve all three objectives, underscoring persistent challenges in updating scientific knowledge.

-\subsection{Cross-domain Analysis}
+\section{Cross-domain Analysis}

-In this section, we further break down performance by scientific domain and analyze potential factors that may influence the preservation, acquisition, and projection of scientific knowledge.
+In this section, we further break down performance by scientific domain.
 As shown in Figure~\ref{fig:domain}, performance varies significantly across domains.
 While over 90\% of scientific knowledge in \emph{Political Science} is preserved, only 72\% of \emph{Materials Science} knowledge can be retained.
 Similarly, while 48.6\% of scientific knowledge in \emph{Education} can be projected, this drops to just 16.8\% in \emph{Materials Science}.
 We also notice that these three capabilities appear to be correlated.
-Performance in certain domains tends to be consistently poor across all three tasks, for example, \emph{Materials Science} and \emph{Environmental Science}, whereas domains such as \emph{Political Science} and \emph{Education} exhibit relatively strong performance across all three objectives.
+Performance in certain domains tends to be consistently poor, for example, \emph{Materials Science} and \emph{Environmental Science}, whereas domains such as \emph{Political Science} exhibit relatively strong performance across all three objectives.

-We hypothesize that domain performance may be influenced by two key factors:
+We hypothesize that the domain performance might be influenced by two key factors:

-First, the nature of the domain, specifically the stability or volatility of knowledge within that domain.
-In some domains, such as \emph{Political Science}, knowledge is more stable, with long-established theories and principles that evolve slowly over time.
-In contrast, other domains, such as \emph{Materials Science}, may experience more volatility, with frequent breakthroughs or shifting paradigms that rapidly change the state of knowledge.
-Knowledge preservation and projection may be more challenging in domains with higher volatility compared to those with greater stability.
-To test this hypothesis, we randomly retrieve 1,000 conference or journal papers published between October 2022 and September 2023 in each domain, and calculate the average citation count for these papers (Appendix~\ref{sec:cross-domain-analysis}), under the assumption that higher average citation counts reflect higher knowledge volatility.
+First, the nature of the domain, specifically the stability or volatility of domain knowledge.
+Knowledge preservation and projection may be more challenging in domains with higher volatility (such as \emph{Materials Science}, with frequent breakthroughs or shifting paradigms that rapidly change the state of knowledge) compared to those with greater stability (such as \emph{Political Science}, with long-established theories and principles that evolve slowly over time).
+To test this hypothesis, we randomly retrieve 1,000 papers published during the same time period in each domain, and calculate the average citation count for these papers (Appendix~\ref{sec:cross-domain-analysis}), under the assumption that higher average citation counts reflect higher knowledge volatility.